Taugeshtu/so-sorcery/README.md

 ---

 ## Release Notes

+### 0.9.x
+- [x] move the "busy" state into a composite extractor method on SessionController?
+Which can check its workers...
+Will also let UI show WHICH of the workers is busy

 ### 0.8.x
 - [x] somehow agent things are added as "undefined" in the source; OR they are displayed as such??..